 Gear Setup Recommended for Beginner BC Skiers

-Skis: FOON SKIS | TYFOON 177
+SKI: FOON SKIS | TYFOON 177

-; Bindings: FRITSCHI | Tecton 13
+BINDINGS: FRITSCHI | Tecton 13

-; Boots: SCARPA | Quattro SL
+BOOTS: SCARPA | Quattro SL

 For skis, we recommend a model with a waist of about 105-110mm, which is neither too wide nor too narrow, not too long, and a slightly softer flex.
 For FOON SKIS, we recommend the TYFOON 177.
 For boots, SCARPA Quattro SL is soft, making it easy to walk in and provides a firm hold when skiing, making it easy to ski.
 For bindings, we recommend FRITSCHI Tekton, as they last a long time